Case Study

 “Enter your email to receive exclusive offers and our weekly newsletter.
 By signing up you agree to receive marketing communications from us.”

-Canada's Anti-Spam Legislation (CASL) requires express consent before sending commercial electronic messages.
-'By signing up you agree to receive marketing' is not express consent — it is implied consent buried in a checkbox that no one reads.
+Canada's Anti Spam Legislation (CASL) requires express consent before sending commercial electronic messages.
+'By signing up you agree to receive marketing' is not express consent, it is implied consent.
 Under CASL, every email sent to a Canadian recipient without proper express consent is a separate violation carrying fines up to $10 million CAD per violation for businesses.
-With 40,000 subscribers and an unknown number of Canadian recipients, this list has been accumulating liability for two years.
+With 40,000 subscribers, this list has been accumulating liability for two years.

 The fix

 Add an unchecked checkbox with explicit language: 'I agree to receive marketing emails from [Brand].
 I can unsubscribe at any time.'
-This must be a separate, affirmative action — not bundled with terms acceptance.
-All existing Canadian subscribers whose consent method does not meet CASL standards should be suppressed until proper consent is obtained.
+This must be a separate, affirmative action, not bundled with terms acceptance.
+All existing Canadian subscribers without proper consent should be suppressed.

 If not fixed